codacy/codacy-codesniffer/src/main/resources/docs/description/Generic_Files_LineLength.md

-The maximum line length is 120 characters
+It is recommended to keep lines at approximately 80 characters long for better code readability.